Sex Crimes Criminal Defense Lawyers

 Verbally directing sexual language in an abnormal way to a person who is under the age of 18.
 This can be in person, via telephone, or through a third person who is directed to deliver sexual messages from the defendant to the person under the age of 18.

-PC 647.6(b) is classified as a felony or as a misdemeanor.
+PC 647.6(b) Incarceration: Annoying or molesting a child after entering a residence without consent is classified as a felony or as a misdemeanor (wobbler offense).
 If found guilty of felony PC 647.6(b) the defendant could face up to three years in prison; if found guilty of misdemeanor PC 647.6(b) the defendant could face up to one year in the county jail.

 Sex Offender Registration: In addition to a possible jail or prison sentence, if the defendant is found guilty of a PC 647.6 crime, he or she must register as a sex offender pursuant to California's sex offender registration laws (PC 290).
 For more information on sex offender registration, including the length of registration for PC 647.6, see Sex Offender Registration

 Crime of Moral Turpitude: PC 647.6 crimes are considered crimes involving moral turpitude, which means that PC 647.6 crimes are considered to be morally wrong.
-Crimes of moral turpitude carry special consequences for non United States citizens and defendants who possess a professional license, such as doctors, dentists, lawyers, nurses, teachers, etc
+Crimes of moral turpitude carry special consequences for non United States citizens and defendants who possess a professional license, such as doctors, dentists, lawyers, nurses, teachers, etc. For more information, see CIMT.

-Finally, criminal convictions of annoying or molesting a child can carry any of the following punishments: penalty fines and fees, loss of immigration status, loss of professional or occupational license, loss of rights (including loss of the right to own firearms for felony PC 647.6 convictions), restraining orders, civil lawsuits, mandatory child abuse classes, victim restitution, harsh probation or parole terms, sex offender registration, and more.
+Additional Penalties: Finally, criminal convictions of annoying or molesting a child can carry any of the following punishments: court penalty fines and fees, loss of immigration status, loss of professional or occupational license, loss of rights (including loss of the right to own firearms for felony PC 647.6 convictions), criminal protective orders (CPO), civil lawsuits, mandatory child abuse classes, victim restitution, loss of military service options, harsh probation or parole terms, sex offender registration, and more.

 For more information on the crime of annoying or molesting a child, or PC 647.6 crimes, contact our sex crimes criminal defense attorneys today for a free consultation.
 Our attorneys have successfully defended hundreds of sex cases, including annoying or molesting a child charges filed under PC 647.6(a)(1) and more.
 Our sex crimes attorneys are available for private consultations seven days a week.
 Call today!